Free Trial

 KVACU Short Interest - Frequently Asked Questions

-Short interest is the volume of Keen Vision Acquisition shares that have been sold short but have not yet been covered or closed out.
-As of August 15th, investors have sold 100 shares of KVACU short.
+Short interest is the volume of Keen Vision Acquisition shares that have been sold short but have not yet been closed out or covered.
+As of August 31st, traders have sold 200 shares of KVACU short.
 Learn More on Keen Vision Acquisition's current short interest.

 Keen Vision Acquisition currently has issued a total of 0 shares.
 Some of Keen Vision Acquisition's outstanding shares are available for trading, while others are subject to various restrictions.
 The public float, also referred to as floating shares or "the float", are shares that publicly owned, unrestricted and available to trade on the open market.
 Keen Vision Acquisition currently has a public float of 19,370,000 shares.

 Short selling KVACU is an investing strategy that aims to generate trading profit from Keen Vision Acquisition as its price is falling.
+KVACU shares are trading up $1.68 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 A short squeeze for Keen Vision Acquisition occurs when it has a large amount of short interest and its stock appreciates in price.
 This forces short sellers to cover their short interest positions by buying actual shares of KVACU, which in turn drives the price of the stock up even further.